Rogdham/pyzstd/index.rst

         The higher the value of selected strategy, the more complex it is, resulting in stronger and slower compression.

-        Special: value ``0`` means "use default strategy", then the value is dynamically set, see "strat" column in this `v1.5.0 table <https://github.com/facebook/zstd/blob/v1.5.0/lib/compress/zstd_compress.c#L6149-L6254>`_.
+        Special: value ``0`` means "use default strategy", then the value is dynamically set, see "strat" column in `this table <https://github.com/facebook/zstd/blob/release/lib/compress/clevels.h>`_.

     .. py:attribute:: enableLongDistanceMatching